|

 ambitions of their kings.

-evolution of the Georgian state was the foundation of the Sasanian Empire in
+Georgian state was the foundation of the Sasanian Empire in 224.
+By replacing

-224. By replacing the weak Parthian realm with a strong, centralized state,
+the weak Parthian realm with a strong, centralized state, it changed the

 away from Rome.